 The lender starts the process by filing a lawsuit with the court.
 In the lender’s opening pleading–often called a “complaint” or a “petition”—the lender asks the court for the right to sell the home and apply the proceeds from the sale to the debt.

 If state law allows for it, the complaint might also ask the court to grant a deficiency judgment (see below) if selling the property won’t fully pay off the debt.
 If granted, the borrower will remain responsible for the outstanding balance left on the loan after the foreclosure sale.
-Some states, such as California, do not allow deficiency judgments if the property sold was a borrower’s primary residence.
+Some states do not allow deficiency judgments under certain circumstances.

 Responding to the Lawsuit

-After the lender files the court case, you must file a responsive pleading—such as an answer to the complaint or motion to dismiss the case— with the court within 30 or fewer days.
+After the lender files the court case, you must file a responsive pleading—such as an answer to the complaint or motion to dismiss the case—with the court generally within 30 or fewer days.
 If you don’t respond, the lender will ask the court for a default judgment and will automatically be declared the winner.

 Your response must be in the format described in the local court rules.
 For example, you’ll likely need to create a caption at the top of the first page that includes the names of the people and businesses involved in the lawsuit, the name and address of the court, and the case number.
 If you file an answer, you’ll include responses to each of the claims made by the lender and any defenses you might have, as well.